← Back to Blog

 The upvote-driven approach's key advantage is that it triggers organic amplification — once a post is ranking at the top of a subreddit, it earns additional organic upvotes and comments without further spend.
 Reddit Ads stop producing results the moment the campaign ends.

-Upvote-driven marketing is the strategy that Upvote.net makes possible at scale.
+Upvote.net makes this strategy possible at scale.
 Here is the mechanism in detail.

 The Algorithm Dependency Problem